ethauvin/semver/README.md

 }
 ```

-The `GeneratedVersion` class will be automatically generated in the `build` directory upon compiling.
+The `GeneratedVersion` class will be automatically created in the `build` directory upon compiling.

+#### Glass & Source Generation

-In order to also include the generated source code to your source tree, you should use the [EWERK Annotation Processor Plugin](https://github.com/ewerk/gradle-plugins/tree/master/plugins/annotation-processor-plugin).
+In order to also incorporate the generated source code into the `source tree`, use the [EWERK Annotation Processor Plugin](https://github.com/ewerk/gradle-plugins/tree/master/plugins/annotation-processor-plugin).
 Start by addding the following to the very top of the `build.gradle` file:

 ```gradle
 plugins {